home-assistant/home-assistant.io/source/_integrations/climacell.markdown

 ## Configure the integration

-The integration can be configured via the Integrations menu in the Home Assistant front end, or it can be configured via `configuration.yaml`
+The integration can be configured via the Integrations menu in the Home Assistant frontend, or it can be configured via `configuration.yaml`

+### Configuration via the Integrations menu

+Go to the Integrations menu and search for ClimaCell.
+Fill out the form with a valid API key to set up the integration.
+In order to configure the `timestep` or `aqi_country` parameters for the config entry, access the config entry options.

-## Configuration
+### Configuration via configuration.yaml

 To add ClimaCell to your installation, add the following to your `configuration.yaml` file: